deco3500-2017/team-apollo/README.md

 ## 6.0 Resources

-1. Laptop or Desktop computers with Framer software for prototype development.
+- Computers with Framer software for prototype development
+- Balsamiq for Low Fidelity Prototype development

-2. A smartphone which supports the Framer app, so that the prototype may be loaded onto it for testing purposes.
+- A smartphone which supports the Framer app, so that the prototype may be loaded onto it for testing purposes.